 PhD in Computer Engineering

-The PhD program in Computer Engineering provides both post-bachelor’s and post-master’s applicants the opportunity for study in a broad range of areas, many of which overlap with other disciplines within the College of Engineering and the University.
+The PhD program in Computer Engineering provides both post-bachelor’s and post-master’s applicants the opportunity to study in a broad range of areas, many of which overlap with other disciplines within the College of Engineering and the University.
 As a Computer Engineering PhD student, you will pursue theoretical and empirical studies in a topic area determined by your interests and those of your faculty research advisor.
 External collaborations with industry and government laboratories are encouraged.
 As a student in Boston, you will be in the midst of a vibrant high-tech research community where external collaborations with industry, government, and other universities are common.
 Your experience will likely not be limited to Boston; PhD students are supported by the department to present their work at many key conferences around the world.
 Our graduates go on to conduct independent basic or applied research, with careers in academia, industry, and government.

 Contact ECE faculty members directly to find out about ongoing work and discuss your research interests (for contact information, visit the Electrical & Computer Engineering website).